The Feast of St. Stephen ~ First Martyr ~ December 26, 2022

 Do we abandon people — our friends, our lovers, our spouses, our children when the going gets rough?

-And I ask you please to be with those who’ve been abandoned by loved ones, Lord ~ children of alcoholic parents or kids who have gone through the foster care system and may never feel Your Love or those who have to prostitute themselves in order to survive.
+And I ask you please to be with those who’ve been abandoned by loved ones (by me), Lord–children of alcoholic parents or kids who have gone through the foster care system and may never feel Your Love or those who have to prostitute themselves in order to survive.

 Are we only concerned about our own survival?
-What’s best for Number One — Me?
+What’s best for Number One — Me, myself, I?

 Are we willing to sacrifice for the sake of a friend in need — for You, Lord?

 And what about the DACA children or the immigrant children lost in the system?
-What about the Rohingya people who are stateless and suffering untold violence and immigrants and refugees the world over?
+What about the Ukrainian people who are suffering untold violence this winter from the cold, and immigrants and refugees the world over?

-Allow me the grace to witness to your love for me, Lord, to share it when I can.
+Allow me the grace to witness to your love, Lord, so that I may share it when I can.

 We need such heroic love in our time, Lord, such heroic young people.